‘Vikings’ Season 5 Premiere Opens With Sigurd’s Burial, Ivar Shows Remorse

 A photo posted by David Lindström (@dalindstrom) on

-Michael Hirst told Variety that Vikings Season 5 episode 1 would open with the burial of Sigurd.
+Michael Hirst told Variety that Vikings Season 5 Episode 1 would open with the burial of Sigurd.
 Ivar may not have shown any remorse in killing Sigurd in the Season 4 finale, but the creator revealed that he would have a change of heart next season.
 Hirst explained that he did not want viewers to completely lose their sympathy for Ivar after what he did.
 However, it goes without saying that Ivar’s actions would drive a wedge between him and his brothers.

 “I think if memory serves Season 5 begins with the burial of Sigurd, and Ivar is weeping and saying he never meant to do it.
 But his murder of Sigurd splits the brothers — they split up into different camps.
 A large part of the next season will be about, will it be like this great Roman conflict after Caesar’s death, the great Roman civil wars with Brutus and Cassius and Octavian?
 These people are playing for possession of the known world.
 It’s not like a little local fight — these are huge territories.
 The Great Army has conquered a huge part of England.
 How do we behave now?
 That’s what Season 5 opens with.”